bergalath/adminer-docker-dracula/README.md

       environment:
         - ADMINER_DESIGN=dracula

-## How to build and push the image to [Docker Hub](https://hub.docker.com/r/bergalath/adminer-dracula)
+## How to update, build and push the image to [Docker Hub](https://hub.docker.com/r/bergalath/adminer-dracula)

+1. Update the version

+    sed -i 's/4.6.5/4.6.6/' *

-Build the image
+1. Build the image

     make build

-Have a look at it
+1. Have a look at it

     make test

-Then push it
+1. Then push it

     make push